vhfsantos/Hsal-3GS/README.md

 # Third generation sequencing of _Halobacterium salinarum_ NRC-1 model archeon organism

 This repo contains the detailed computational methods used in our work.
+This research project was fully developed at [Microbial System Biology Lab](http://labisismi.fmrp.usp.br/index.php/en/)) of [Ribeirão Preto Medical School](https://www.fmrp.usp.br/en/) at [University of São Paulo](https://www5.usp.br/#english), Brazil.

 The pipeline was divided into the followind steps:

 1. Basecalling